tigawanna/shadcn-ui-fanedition/packages/ui/README.md

 import { Button } from 'shadcn-fe-ui/button';
 ```

+⚠⚠ Usage with multiple entry points is still a work in progress

-⚠⚠ Usage with `Nextjs` seems not to support type-checking for the multiple entry points unless if this is set in the `tsconfig.json`
+⚠⚠ Usage with multiple entry points seems not to support type-checking for the multiple entry points unless if this is set in the `tsconfig.json`
 ```json
 {
   "compilerOptions":{